azeddinshr/Weather-Satellite-Analyzer/README.md

 https://github.com/user-attachments/assets/0fb5410e-2763-47d8-8b46-e66e6e27c896

-The system provides an interactive web interface where users can submit satellite images along with natural language queries.
-The multi-agent architecture automatically routes requests to specialized agents, processes the imagery using fine-tuned vision-language models, and generates comprehensive meteorological analyses in real-time.
+The system provides an interactive web interface where users can submit queries in natural language, optionally accompanied by satellite images or metadata such as coordinates, dates, and location names.
+The multi-agent architecture intelligently routes these requests to specialized agents: the Satellite Agent for imagery analysis using fine-tuned vision-language models, the Weather Agent for real-time forecasts and current conditions, and the Historical Agent for climate trends and long-term analysis.
+The system processes all inputs and generates comprehensive meteorological reports in real-time.

 ## Overview

 This project addresses the challenge of manual satellite imagery analysis in meteorological workflows.
 By integrating fine-tuned vision-language models with a multi-agent system, we achieved a 60% reduction in analysis time while maintaining high accuracy in weather pattern identification and forecasting.

-The system was developed as part of a Master's thesis research at Mohammed V University, in collaboration with DGM Morocco.
-It demonstrates how modern LLM-based architectures can be applied to specialized domains requiring both visual understanding and expert knowledge.

 ### Key Results